ResursBank/ResursBank.github.io/docs/merchant-api-2-0/Handling_MerchantAPI_Callbacks.md

 nav_exclude: false
 ---

-# Best Practices for Handling Merchant API Callbacks
+# Recommended Approach for Handling Merchant API Callback

 When integrating with Merchant API callbacks, it's important to remember:
 > ⚠️
 > Callbacks should be treated as **notifications that an event has occurred**, not as the authoritative source of truth for a payment's current state.
->
-> Always verify the latest payment status via Merchant API before performing business-critical actions such as updating orders, shipping goods, capturing
+> Always verify payment information through the Merchant API before performing any business-critical actions.
-> payments, or processing refunds.
 ---

 ## Overview